Supreme Court Makes Ruling On Civil Partnership Case

 The tail-dragging behaviour surrounding the Cohabitation Rights Bill 2017-19 signals that we should not expect any major reform of family legislation anytime soon.
 But that does not mean the fight should be extinguished – far from it.
 The more pressure put on the government from the courts, and via professional organisations such as Resolution, the more chance a fair, up-to-date family law system will be achieved.

-Bennett Griffin is an award-winning solicitors based in West Sussex with offices in central Worthing and Ferring.
-Our experienced and specialist solicitors offer a comprehensive service and will work with you in an honest, considered, and practical manner.
+Bennett Griffin are award-winning Solicitors based in West Sussex.
+From our office in central Worthing our experienced and specialist Solicitors offer a comprehensive service and will work with you in an honest, considered, and practical manner.
 Our family law team can advise and represent you in matters regarding marriage and civil partnerships.
 Please contact us on 01903 229 999 or by email at email@example.com for more information.

 The information contained in this article is for general guidance only and is not intended to be legal advice.
 Professional advice should always be taken on the application of the law in any particular situation.